 Greg explained how a non-accident felony DUI is generally handled in Torrance, but cautioned that because the client’s BAC was quite high when measured perhaps six hours after she last drank, and that she had other alcohol-related convictions, the prosecutors may take a tough approach.

 The Torrance District Attorneys Office indeed did take a tough approach at first.
 The initial offer to plea bargain our client’s case was two years in state prison, which would be devastating to our client’s son and our client.

 Greg then researched various residential treatment programs in the local area and encouraged our client to talk to each about entering a residential treatment program that would include her son living with her at the residential setting.
 Greg also encouraged the client to start the SB 38 eighteen-month DUI program.

 Over the next few months, with more than one change in the handling prosecutor assigned to the case, Greg was eventually able to resolve the case for a plea of no contest by the client to a change of violating Vehicle Code § 23152(b) as a felony, while being sentenced to two years in state prison suspended and then being obligated to enter and complete a six-month residential alcohol treatment program, followed by a six month outpatient program, with one year on the SCRAM device, completion of the SB 38 program and payment of $390, plus penalties and assessments in court fines.

-This was a very lucky resolution, as going to state prison would have long-term scaring effects on not only the client’s self-esteem, but her son’s as well, and would avoid the rehabilitation she needed.
+This was a very lucky resolution, as going to state prison would have long-term scaring effects on not only the client’s self-esteem, but her son’s as well, and would provide the rehabilitation she needed.